The 5 Areas Of Project Management And How To Manage Each Area

 6. Closeout Phase:

 Ensure that all project deliverables have been completed as per the approved scope.
-Obtain formal acceptance from stakeholders, Document lessons learned for future projects.
+Obtain formal acceptance from stakeholders and document lessons learned for future projects.

 Throughout the project, effective communication and collaboration with stakeholders are essential for successful scope management, Regularly revisiting and updating the clarity and alignment with project goals.